Mutiu123/TechLectroHub_Data_Analysis_project_using_PowerBI/README.md

 Display the total count of orders.

 ### **7. Detailed Order Insights**
+Show Sales/Profit/Discount/Net Sales/All remaining fields for each order that could be filtered using visual filters(Product/Date/Customer ID/Promotion Categories).
 Show detailed metrics for each order, including:
 - Sales
 - Profit